 - Return by truck as usual

 Considering the three options we had, we continually came back to the bottom line, that our customers needed their bikes.
 To stay healthy, to stay active, to stay sane.
 Sure, some may have a second bike they could get by riding, but many don’t have that option.
 Athletes need their bikes, especially at an extraordinary time like this; as we watched events unfold across the globe, we realized the country may be in isolation for quite a long time.
-We wanted our customers to have the best possible experience as the world nose-dived into the COVID-19 pandemic.
+We wanted our customers to have the best possible experience as the world nose-dived into the pandemic.

 As we deliberated we kept up on government guidelines about inter-state travel within the states our drivers would be working.
 We checked the news as much as possible, and searched the internet for travel restrictions, paying particular attention to the Northeast, where things were really starting to lock down.

 Every new government announcement was taken into consideration, however, nothing that came up at that time seemed to affect returning the bikes.
 We did understand things were happening fast and the longer we waited the harder it was going to be to return the bikes.